stevemclaugh/preservation-torrent/README.md

 📄 ...
 ```

-- **Each torrent contains a single directory containing datasets and metadata.**
+- **Each torrent contains a single directory containing datasets and metadata:**

 ```
 📂 DataRefuge_001/